Zoreo/mp_web_scraper/threded/documentation.md

 ## Server Functions
 ### **`main()`**
-initializes the application and starts the server on localhost at port 65432.
+initializes the application and starts the server on localhost at port 65432 (runs start_server('localhost', 65432)).

 ### **`start_server(host, port)`**
 Starts the server on the specified host and port, registering it with selectors.